khalilst/osm-message-forwarder/README.md

     3. You're done!
 A page for send message to new users loaded.
         You can see couple of iframes each with username at its header.
         After successful sent, iframes will faded into white background.
+        Usernames stored in sent.txt file and everytime it will be updated.

 # License
     This project is under Apache Version 2 License.